A-1 Bonded Termites, Inc. offers bed bug fumigation that eliminates 100% of bed bugs, bed bug eggs, and other invasive pests.

 Fumigation Process – Day 1 (Up)

-- The Gas Company will arrive between 7-11am on the morning of the fumigation to turn off the gas.
+- The Gas Company will arrive between 7-11 am on the morning of the bed bug fumigation to turn off the gas.
 They will place a tag on the gas meter to signify that the line has been plugged.
 This tag should NOT BE REMOVED.
-We ask homeowners to prepare to be without gas as early as 7am to avoid any inconvenience with hot water or cooking.
+We ask homeowners to prepare to be without gas as early as 7 am to avoid any inconvenience with hot water or cooking.

 - Open waterproof covers on all mattresses and pillows.

-- The fumigation crewwill arrive within the estimated time frame and will prepare to cover the structure with large tarps and securing the tarps with long sand bags.
+- Fumigation crew will arrive within the estimated time frame and will prepare to cover the structure with large tarps and to secure the tarps with long sandbags.

-- The structure is secured with secondary locks on all entryways and warning signs are posted as required.
+- We secure the structure with secondary locks on all entryways and warning signs are posted as required.

 - Once the interior has been prepared and the exterior processes have been completed, the warning agent is applied and the proper dose of fumigant is released into the structure.
 The tarps contain the fumigant for the specific amount of time to eradicate the drywood termites.

-- Only leave with the clothes on your back and any medications that are necessary to avoid re-infestation upon return.
+- Leave with the clothes on your back and any medications that are necessary to avoid re-infestation upon return.
 Once you remove the clothes you left the house with, you must place them into a sealed plastic bag.

 Fumigation Process – Day 2 (Aeration)

-- The fumigation crew will arrive to the structure and ensure that all tarps are in place and sealed.
+- Our fumigation crew will arrive at the structure and ensure that all tarps are in place and sealed.

-- The fumigation crew will plug in fan and connect to exhaust tube to begin the aeration process.
+- The fumigation crew will plug in the fan and connect to the exhaust tube to begin the aeration process.